 Such projects have various natures and many different applications.

 For example, the Region has hosted the implementation of a large hydrogen mobility project between 2016-2019: EAS HyMob, co-financed by the European Union.
 The objective was to deploy a network of start-up stations with captive fleets, while developing a connected device for station access and billing, in a public-private partnership between the Normandy Region, Serfim, and Symbio.
-Fifteen hydrogen charging stations (of either 350-700 bars) are now installed on major Normandy highways, and the deployment of a fleet of captive hydrogen vehicles ensuring daily use.
+Fifteen hydrogen charging stations (of either 350-700 bars) are now installed on major Normandy highways, and the deployment of a fleet of captive hydrogen vehicles ensures daily use.

-Hydrogen for logistics
+Normandy: hydrogen for logistics

-The company Chéreau also chose Normandy as background to create and produce the world’s first hydrogen refrigerated semi-trailer truck named ROAD.
+The company Chéreau also chose Normandy as the background to create and produce the world’s first hydrogen refrigerated semi-trailer truck named ROAD.
 The project has mobilized 1,000 people for three years and was tested on Normandy’s roads from July to October 2019 for a trial run.
 “Chéreau’s research and development department has developed several technological building blocks: aerodynamics, lightening of the structure, insulation, multiplexing (interconnectivity), and a set bringing together fuel cell and generator, key elements of the hydrogen production.”
 1 The semi-trailer takes around 10-15 minutes to recharge fully and has an autonomy of about three days.
-On the €5.5 million spent on this project, 36% were covered by at a national level and €775.000 by the Normandy Region.
+Of the €5.5 million spent on this project, 36% were covered at a national level and €775.000 by the Normandy Region.

 ROAD, Chereau’s first hydrogen semi-trailer